unChaz/sci-fi-5e/docs/rules/equipment.md

 A poisoner's kit includes the vials, chemicals, and other equipment necessary for the creation of poisons.
 Proficiency with this kit lets you add your proficiency bonus to any ability checks you make to craft or use poisons.

 ### Thieves' Tools
-This set of tools includes a datapad, a small file, a set of lock picks, a small mirror mounted on a metal handle, a laser cutter, and a pair of pliers.
+This set of tools includes a datapad, a small file, a set of lock picks, a small mirror mounted on a metal handle, a laser cutter, a hand drill, and a pair of pliers.
 Proficiency with these tools lets you add your proficiency bonus to any ability checks you make to disarm traps or pick physical locks as well as hack simple electronic locks.

 ## Currency Conversion